The Complete Guide to the Hugh S. Branyon Backcountry Trail

 The Trail Today

 From that simple beginning the trail began to grow outward and through the efforts of people like Orange Beach Coastal Resource Manager Philip West, the city of Gulf Shores, Gulf State Park, and the city of Orange Beach, the trail system has become a major Gulf Coast destination and now links both cities.
 In 2010 it was designated a National Recreational Trail and more recently was added to the list of Alabama Coastal Birding Trails.
-The “trail” itself is not a single path but more of a series of multi-use trails, 15-miles of them in fact that interconnect with one another as they wind their way through those ecosystems.
+The “trail” itself is not a single path but more of a series of multi-use trails, more than 28-miles of them in fact that interconnect with one another as they wind their way through those ecosystems.
 Multi-use means just that—the paths are suitable for walkers and cyclists and is fully ADA accessible.
 No motorized vehicles are allowed.
-Eight trails now make up the BCT (mileages are from one end to the other or “point-to-point”).
-A map of all the trails can be found online here.
+A map of all the trails can be found online here